Chaitanya3107/Chaitanya3107/README.md

 - 👋 Hi, I’m @Chaitanya3107
-- 👀 I’m interested in java and app development
+- 👀 I’m interested in web and app development
 - 🌱 I’m currently learning java and c
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...